Indigenous Girls' Rights

 - Canada must provide supports, resources, and core funding to Indigenous women’s organizations for the development of advocacy, support, housing and education services for Indigenous teenage girls.

-- The Canadian government must specifically uphold the inherent rights of Aboriginal girls and make every effort to remedy the consequences of colonization.
-In so doing, the Canadian government must engage the leadership of the Native Women’s Association of Canada, Pauktuutit, and provincial/territorial/regional/local Indigenous grassroots women’s groups.
+- The Canadian government must specifically uphold the inherent rights of Indigenous girls and make every effort to remedy the consequences of colonization.
+In so doing, the Canadian government must engage Indigenous grassroots organizations and engage the leadership of Indigenous women and girls.

 - Canada must immediately de-incarcerate Indigenous teenage girls.